 With so much to do the festive season can seem a little daunting and prioritising tasks can be a headache.
 Concentrate on the things that matter most and make sure you have systems in place to take care of the rest.

 Rotaready has been developed to suit you and your employees, be it rota scheduling, time & attendance management, cost control or absence requests, we’ve got you covered.
-If you would like to learn more about how we can help lighten your work load this festive season then email us at firstname.lastname@example.org or browse our website for more information.
+If you would like to learn more about how we can help lighten your work load this festive season then email us at firstname.lastname@example.org or send us a message via live chat.